epolewski/EricLLM/README.md

 ## Throughput

 My personal benchmarking shows it about 1/3rd the speed of vLLM using the same GPU/model type.
 That said, that still places it as one of the fastest batching APIs available right now, and it supports the arguably superior exl2 format with variable bitrate.
 Loading models is much faster than vLLM, taking under 15 seconds to load a Mistral7b.
 I'm able to pull over 200 tokens per second from that 7b model on a single 3090 using 3 worker processes and 8 prompts per worker.
-That same benchmark was ran on vLLM and it achieved over 600 tokens per second.
+Compare this to the TGW API that was doing about 60 t/s.
+That same benchmark was ran on vLLM and it achieved over 600 tokens per second, so it's still got the crown.
+The speedup on larger models is far less dramatic but still present due to the batched caching.
+I'd love for someone to run their own benchmarks against the solution and let me know what they think!